A career change CV sample that gets interviews. Write your CV for career change fast, with expert tips & good + bad examples.

 Haven't found what you're looking for?
 Check all our Professional CV Examples.

-Video Editor CV Sample You Can Copy and Use
+Video Editor CV Template You Can Copy and Use

 Speedy, talented video editor with 4+ years of experience.
 Seeking to create moving videos fast at Bent Lodgepole Productions.
 At Media Northwest, used Adobe Creative Cloud to edit over 130 high-end videos for Capital One, Raytheon, HID, and other big-name clients.
 Saved 10+ hours per week for team with new transcription system.